28 Oct. 82

 + He asked Golda Meir whether a woman really ought to be Prime Minister of always-embattled Israel.
 "They elected me," the lady told the male chauvinist pig--later to wear that brand in public for trying to fire two female reporters out of the Friedan-Abzug-Steinem set who had refused any further "women's" assignments.
 Hell, that sort of thing went way back.
 An article of his headlined, "Paper Dolls," for the Saturday Evening Post during World War II, made him a questionable choice for Dolly Schiff's City Editor and he quit and went to Mr. Hearst's Journal rather than accept the title of Acting City Editor.
 Damn, he was wooed back within months (you can't win 'em all) to join The Post's Washington Bureau.

-+ He handled his paper's staff at national conventions from 1952 into 1974 with just a few sabbaticals in between.
++ He covered FDR's last press conference and started thinking about what it was going to be like to cover the same man's funeral. + He handled his paper's staff at national conventions from 1952 into 1974 with just a few sabbaticals in between.
 He had a little trouble clearing the copy at one of those circuses when two of his longhairs, Murray Kempton and Max Lerner, both took to quoting Mr. de Tocqueville in their dispatches.
 (Is there a reward in Heaven, or maybe even a special Pulitzer, for a man who spent so much of his life's substance in the care and tending of such columnists as Kempton, Lerner, Jimmy Cannon, Jimmy Breslin, Pete Hamill, Leonard Lyons and a few others, and was deemed guilty in the departure of such visiting scribblers as Mike Wallace, Jackie Robinson, Helen Gurley Brown, Marion Javits and even no less a heavy hitter than Barry Gray?)

 + He took the tear gas and police riot sticks in the blood-drenched Democratic National Convention in Mayor Daley's Chicago in 1968 because he was writing that part of the sorry saga himself.